1. How is ICMT different from the other Metaphysical Schools/Colleges?

 Back to top of page

-Q. How does the tuition work?
+Q. How does the tuition work when enrolling in the 3-degree program?
 Do I pay for each degree program individually?

 Back to top of page